 In this edition of the student loan plan, we take a look at Lindsey’s private student loan dilemma.

-On the student loan forums, she shared that she has one loan with an interest rate above 10%.
+She shared that she has one loan with an interest rate above 10%.
 While this rate is outrageously high, it is also surprisingly common.
 If you want tips for dealing with your student loans, contact us.

-Lindsey’s High Interset Dilemma
+Lindsey’s High Interest Dilemma

 I have a $17,000 student loan with a fixed interest rate of 10.375%.
 When I spoke to someone from Sallie Mae, rather briefly and with very little assistance, I was merely told I had to pay the interest first.
 The estimated 196-month repayment total is $41,769.15.

 First, this is terrifying.
 Second, it is criminal.

 Is repaying a student loan like paying my car loan?
 I make my monthly payment of $210 but I add an additional $100, which goes straight to the principal, shaving a little extra off every time.
 Am I stuck with a $42,000 loan to pay off or is that just an estimate if it takes me the full 196 months?

 Answering Lindsey’s Question

 Our reader seems to be the victim of a customer service representative who wasn’t terribly clear about what she was explaining.